ether/eslint-config-etherpad/README.md

         eslint-config-etherpad
     ```

-2. Edit your `package.json` to use the shareable config:

-    ```json
+2. Create a `.eslintrc.cjs` in your project's root directory:

+    ```javascript
+    'use strict';

-      "eslintConfig": {
+    module.exports = {
-        "root": true,
+      root: true,
-        "extends": "etherpad/plugin"
-      },
+      extends: 'etherpad/plugin',
+    };
     ```

 3. If you `require('ep_etherpad-lite/*')` anywhere in your server-side code, add
-   a peer dependency so that the `node` ESLint plugin won't complain about
+   a peer dependency to your `package.json` so that the `node` ESLint plugin
-   unavailable modules:
+   won't complain about unavailable modules:

    ```json
       "peerDependencies": {